Opening Hymn 689 (tune NEH 341)

 ℟ It is right and just.

-Holy, Holy, Holy Lord, God of pow’r and God of might.
+Holy, holy, holy Lord, God of pow’r and God of might:

 The Eucharistic Prayer

-Priest: The mystery of faith.
+V. The mystery of faith

 The Eucharistic Prayer